P ≠ RP Proof

 always “True”, by Def.
 2.1.)

-decides the question and simulates the running of S only for this
+simulates the running of S only for an

 Proposition 4.2.
 A DTM Q cannot compute, without simulating the